ranmax123/powerbi-custom-connectors/README.md

 ## Need further support?
-If you need further support on these connectors (enhancements etc.) or want us to develop new connectors, feel free to reach us at [bigintsolutions.com/contact][bigintsolutions-contact]
+If you need further support on these connectors (enhancements etc.) or want us to develop new connectors, feel free to reach us at [bigintsolutions.com/contact][bigintsolutions-contact] or send me an email (my email id is in the profile section).

 ## The HubSpot Connector

 The most requested data connector is here!
 Connect to HubSpot data and visualize your sales pipeline funnel, deal owner performance, win rate and many more metrics.

+### Release

+**Oct 2020**
+- Added Tickets object
+- Added Owners object

+**Jun 2020**
+- Added associated company in contacts
+- Added associated company in deals

-**I'm excited, how do I get started?**
+###I'm excited, how do I get started?

 Step 1: Get HubSpot key for your account